 - For schemes in scope, scenario analysis must be undertaken in the first scheme year in which the regulations apply.
 For schemes with a 31 December year end, this might mean that scenario analysis has to be carried out within three months of the regulations applying and, for schemes with a 31 March year end, within six months.
-Trustees should ensure that they can carry out the required analysis by the deadline applying to their scheme, identifying early on who is going to conduct the scenario analysis and ensuring that the trustees allow sufficient time for training to understand the models they will be using. - Scenario analysis must be undertaken for each "sectionalised" section in a DB scheme (unless those sections have sufficiently similar characteristics in relation to assets, liabilities and funding) and for each "popular" default in a DC scheme2.
-Large or complex schemes may therefore find that they need to carry out several different scenario analyses. - The draft statutory guidance also sets clear expectations that DB scheme analysis will need to cover, not only the scheme assets, but also the sponsor covenant and the potential implications of different climate scenarios on actuarial assumptions and funding.
+Trustees should ensure that they can carry out the required analysis by the deadline applying to their scheme, identifying early on who is going to conduct the scenario analysis and ensuring that the trustees allow sufficient time for training to understand the models they will be using. - Scenario analysis must be undertaken for each "sectionalised" section in a DB scheme (unless those sections have sufficiently similar characteristics in relation to assets, liabilities and funding) and for each "popular" arrangement in a DC scheme2.
+Large or complex schemes may therefore find that they need to carry out several different scenario analyses. - The statutory guidance also sets clear expectations that DB scheme analysis will need to cover, not only the scheme assets, but also the sponsor covenant and the potential implications of different climate scenarios on actuarial assumptions and funding.
 This may be new ground for many trustees and, again, emphasises the need for trustees to get ahead of the game, taking advice from their actuarial and covenant advisers.
-Trustees may prefer to carry out "qualitative" as opposed to "quantitative" analysis on funding and covenant matters. - The regulations require trustees' scenario analysis to include at least two climate scenarios - one of which corresponds to a below 2°C temperature rise consistent with the Paris Agreement and one above.
+Trustees may prefer to carry out "qualitative" as opposed to "quantitative" analysis on funding and covenant matters. - The regulations require trustees' scenario analysis to include at least two climate scenarios one of which corresponds to a below 2°C temperature rise consistent with the Paris Agreement and one above.
 However, the route by which a below 2°C temperature rise may be achieved may be dramatically different where the world's economies (and regulation) transition in an orderly manner to the required low carbon future, as opposed to where regulation and changes in behaviours are left late before a sudden and disorderly tightening of policy as countries rush to get on track with the Paris Agreement.
 Trustees may, therefore, wish to consider modelling three climate scenarios consistent with the recommendations in the PCRIG guide: (1) orderly transition, 1.5-2°C scenario; (2) an abrupt transition, 1.5-2°C scenario; (3) no transition, pathway to 4+°C scenario. - Climate scenario analysis is inevitably subject to limitations due to the difficulties of modelling such a complex phenomenon as climate change.
 Trustees may wish to use scenario analysis to illustrate possibilities and help them make climate-informed investment (and for DB schemes funding decisions) but should bear in mind that scenario models are not forecasts or predictions. - Trustees are not required to disclose the entirety of their scenario analysis as part of their TCFD reporting.
-Consideration should be given to how much might usefully be reported. - Draft statutory guidance provides that a "popular" default arrangement is one that meets the definition of default arrangement in regulation 1 of the Investment Regulations in which 250 or more members are directly invested, irrespective of whether they are actively contributing
+Consideration should be given to how much might usefully be reported.